Mankell Family History

 Witnesses are his two sons-in-law, Christopher Hanson (Engen) and Thomas Osmundson.
 Dated May 28, 1869.

-Affidavit from Sven Gunderson stating that his is now a citizen on the United States, dated May 28, 1869.
+Affidavit from Sven Gunderson stating that he is now a citizen on the United States, dated May 28, 1869.

 Citizenship document of Sven Gunderson Borgen.